Jean-Pierre Elkabbach: Biography

-Elkabbach was born to an Algerian Jewish family in Oran in 1937, then the prefecture of the département d'Oran in French Algeria.
+Elkabbach was born to an Algerian Jewish family in Oran on 29 September 1937, then the prefecture of the département d'Oran in French Algeria.
 He began his journalistic career in 1960 as a radio correspondent in Algiers, but having taken part in the strikes of May 1968, he was sidelined and sent to Toulouse.
 Elkabbach would later spend time in Bonn, Germany, before venturing into television news in 1970.
 From 1993 to 1996 he served as president of France 2 and France 3, from 1999 to 2009 he was president of the television station Public Sénat, and he was at the helm of Europe 1 from 2005 to 2008.

-Elkabbach presents Bibliothèque Médicis on Public Sénat, during which he interviews an eclectic mix of international literati, political leaders, intellectuals, and historians.
+Elkabbach presented Bibliothèque Médicis on Public Sénat, during which he interviewed an eclectic mix of international literati, political leaders, intellectuals, and historians.

-He is the father of successful actress Emmanuelle Bach.
+Elkabbach was the father of successful actress Emmanuelle Bach.
+Jean-Pierre Elkabbach died in Paris on 3 October 2023, at the age of 86.